What you need to know about coronavirus home-testing kits

 Full coverage of the coronavirus outbreak

 Some companies have worked to create kits that allow people to swab themselves at home and then mail their sample to a lab that can process their test.
-The FDA has also not approved any at-home collection tests, according to Kelly Wroblewski, director of infectious disease at the Association of Public Health Laboratories, which represents state and local governmental health laboratories in the United States.
+This type of kit is an at-home collection kit, not an at-home diagnostic test.

+The FDA has issued emergency use approval for one such test from LabCorp.

 What about antibody tests?